backtrace-labs/backtrace-android/README.md

 backtraceClient.enableMetrics(metricsSettings);
 ```

+**NOTE:** Please enable metrics BEFORE enabling native integration

 # Working with NDK applications <a name="working_with_ndk"></a>

 ## Enabling native integration

 If you would like to capture NDK Crashes you can use the `BacktraceDatabase` `setupNativeIntegration` method.
+In general this should be the final step in setting up your Backtrace client to ensure all attributes and file attachment paths are captured properly by the native crash handler.

 ```java
 database.setupNativeIntegration(backtraceClient, credentials);